About George Cables

 He has performed and recorded with some of the greatest jazz musicians of our time, including: Joe Henderson, Roy Haynes, Max Roach, Art Blakey, Sonny Rollins, Freddie Hubbard, Woody Shaw, Sarah Vaughn, Tony Williams, Bobby Hutcherson and Dizzy Gillespie.

 George Cables has emerged as a major voice in modern jazz.
-He is currenuy performing and recording as a soloist, with trio and larger ensembles, and as a clinician in college jazz programs.
+He is currently performing and recording as a soloist, with trio and larger ensembles, and as a clinician in college jazz programs.
 In addition to composing and arranging for his own albums, George Cables has contributed to recordings by Dexter Gordon, Art Pepper, Freddie Hubbard, Woody Shaw, Bobby Hutcherson and many others.
 He is noted for his fresh Interpretations of classic compositions and for his innovative style of writing.